 Brilliant lights from the object, some steady and some blinking, concealed some details of the object.

-At that moment his car was buffeted violently as if by strong gusts of wind.
+At that moment his car was buffeted violently, as if by strong gusts of wind.

-Then he saw what he first thought was another object hovering behind his car, but a quick glance ahead slowed that the object was no longer on the road ahead.
+Then he saw what he first thought was another object hovering behind his car, but a quick glance ahead showed that the object was no longer on the road ahead.

-Udvardy then realized that his motor had stalled.
+Jeno then realized that his motor had stalled.
 He rolled down his window and looked out.

 Moments later, the UFO rose abruptly and sped off at a steep angle, disappearing in the eastern sky.

-The incident probably lasted less than a minute, but, for many minutes Udvardy sat in the car regaining his composure before he was able to drive home.
+The incident probably lasted less than a minute, but, for many minutes Jeno sat in the car regaining his composure before he was able to drive home.